 He sits down, facing dual monitors, and, as his mouse clicks speed up, his bare toes twitch in syncopation.
 He culls eight tabs from the web.
 He stares down one screen, then pivots to stare down the other, neon graphs and ticker tapes dancing across both displays.
 He waits.
 He switches tabs.
 He scrolls through the finance board on 4chan.
 He switches back.
 He waits.
-And then, without fanfare, he presses a button to purchase a small amount of Po.et, a digital currency, with a small amount of Bitcoin, another digital currency, and sits back: The morning’s trading has begun.
+And then, without fanfare, he presses a button to purchase a small amount of Po.et, a digital currency, with a small amount of Bitcoin, another digital currency, and sits back: The morning’s trading, with the assistance of professionals like the FX Options Broker, has begun.

 For the past four months, Byrd has begun almost every day this way, trading small amounts of one digital currency for small amounts of another.
 It may sound frivolous, but Byrd’s strategy is surprisingly straightforward.
 “If Shitcoin is 11 cents in Ethereum and 13 cents in Bitcoin,” Byrd explained, “I can, in the span of 2 minutes, buy Shitcoin at 11 cents, sell it at 13, and then trade back to what I started with.
 And then I do it again and again.”

 Arbitrage, the technical term for this trading technique, may happen in the blink of an eye, but figuring out when to blink takes time.
 Byrd only attends one class regularly, because to him, arbitrage is a full-time job.
 Some days, he watches the graphs for four hours.
 Others, for 12.